sourceoptics/source_optics/ROADMAP.md

 This is just a short list of things to do to the project.
 The following ideas are subject to change at any time.

 - License headers
+- Add a CLI command to delete a repo
+- When deleting a repo in Django admin, the prompt about deleting all associated objects jams the Django admin interface
 - Preserve date selection on all navigation
 - Verify scanning transactions are seperate between scan and statistics, so repos show up faster
 - Come up with a wider date window by default, so the graphs aren't usually blank
+- Refactoring - keyword args, break into smaller functions
 - Add a 'commit log' for every project that shows authors/commits, is filterable, and ignores branch names
 - Make CLI options flags for scanner consistent for use with cron and systemd
 - Change the add repo command into a 'import' command